 Rotary vane compressors claim a longer life expectancy in continuous duty applications.
 Mind you, the same claim is made by some manufacturers of rotary screw air compressors too.

-Manufacturers claim that Rotary Vane units are easier to service than other types of compressors, and that they are ideally suited for moderate-pressure applications.
+Manufacturers claim that Rotary Vane units are easier to service than other types of compressors, and that they are ideally suited for moderate-pressure using applications.